Last updated: January 8, 2021

 When subscribing to our email newsletter, you may be asked to enter your name and/or email address or other details to help you with your experience.

-As a newsletter subscriber, we keep a record of your IP address, the emails you open, and the links you click within those emails, so that we can more accurately recommend content, occasional third party offers and products that you might find valuable.
+As a newsletter subscriber, we keep a record of your IP address, the emails you open, and the links you click within those emails, so that we can more accurately recommend content, including occasional third-party offers and products that you might find valuable.

 We will never ask for credit card details and request that you do not enter them on any of the forms on whatnerd.com.

-To remove your data from our email server, simply unsubscribe through any one of our emails.
+To remove your data from our email server, simply click the unsubscribe link in any of our emails.

 Occasionally, at our discretion, we may include or offer third-party products or services on our website or in our newsletter.
 These third-party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.